element-plus/element-plus/website/docs/en-US/datetime-picker.md

 Select date and time in one picker.

 :::tip
 DateTimePicker is derived from DatePicker and TimePicker.
-For a more detailed explanation on `pickerOptions` and other attributes, you can refer to DatePicker and TimePicker.
+For a more detailed explanation on attributes, you can refer to DatePicker and TimePicker.
 :::

 ###  Date and time